Comparisons

 What each app is

-Stash Investments LLC is a registered investment adviser[1] operating under the Investment Advisers Act of 1940[2].
-Stash's product is a full micro-investing app with a self-directed brokerage layer, a robo-advisor tier, IRAs, a custodial account option, and — most distinctively — a Stock-Back® debit card that rewards your card swipes with fractional shares of the merchant (when they're public) or a chosen default stock/ETF (when they aren't)[3].
+Stash is a full micro-investing app: a self-directed brokerage layer, a robo-advisor tier, IRAs, a custodial account option, and — most distinctively — a Stock-Back® debit card that rewards your card swipes with fractional shares of the merchant (when they're public) or a chosen default stock/ETF (when they aren't)[1].
 Stash charges a monthly subscription across its tiers.

-Slyce is spend-to-own, without the self-directed brokerage layer and without a monthly fee.
+Slyce is spend-to-own, without the self-directed brokerage layer.
 Every eligible purchase on any linked card triggers a fractional-share buy of that brand.
 We don't require you to switch to our card.
 We don't offer self-directed stock picking — the portfolio is a byproduct of your real spending.
+Slyce charges a flat $9.99/month — no per-trade commission, no percentage of assets, no minimum.
 The spend-to-own guide walks the 15-year math of that pattern.

 The positioning is specific.
-Stash is a multi-product financial app.
-Slyce does one thing (spend-to-own) and does it without a subscription.
+Stash is a multi-product financial app with tiered pricing.
+Slyce does one thing — spend-to-own across any card you already carry — for a single flat fee.
 Both are valid, and the tradeoffs are clear once you know what you're looking for.

 How the two apps work